-Technology companies and their investors want fast, fair
+Technology companies and their investors want fast, fair practical results.

 Arbitration can be an efficient and cost-effective alternative to litigation.
 Many SVAMC members arbitrate technology and business disputes including contract, license, IP, investment, corporate and other commercial issues.